cube3power/atsd/rule-engine/functions-random.md

 Returns a random element from collection `c` using the **uniform** distribution.
 The probability of each element to be selected is `1/c.size()`.

-The function returns the selected element converted to string.
+The function returns the selected element converted to string format.

 An input collection can contain elements of any type, such as strings or numbers, and can be specified as follows: